smling/java-sample-service/README.md

 1. Global replace `sample-service` and `sample.service` to service name you needed;
 2. Update connection string, application name and description in `application.properties`;
 3. Update `log4j2.xml` settings;
+4. After files added in directory, `.gitkeep` can be removed;

 # Build And Debug
 ```shell